Simulating Large-Number Bulk-Product Sampling to Improve Food Safety Sampling Plans

 Drawing an accurate conclusion about whether a food ingredient or product is safe based on the result of a test is important to the evaluation and management of food safety risk.
 It is critical that sampling plans maximize the probability of finding a target hazard in an ingredient or a finished product, particularly with non-uniform and low level contamination.
 Sample collection in bulk ingredients is typically done manually in the food industry, but manual sampling is time-consuming and laborious, and often results in sampling inconsistency.
-Therefore, a different is needed for rapid and efficient collection of representative samples of these products.
+Therefore, a different approach is needed for rapid and efficient collection of representative samples of these products.
 The goal of this project is to build a validated and ready-to-use simulation model of bulk product sampling to improving sampling plans.

 Institution: University of Illinois at Urbana-Champaign